 In chapter 2, Veronica Zammitto discusses the implementation of GUR in the production pipeline.
 It concerns itself with two aspects.
 First, it discusses the challenges and pitfalls involved in the execution of GUR.
 Second, it outlines best practices for applying GUR in industry.

 David Tisserand outlines the benefits of designing a GUR process adequately in chapter 3.
 Chief among its contributions is that it addresses the necessary steps of designing, running, and analyzing a testing method.
-The chapter concludes with a discussion of the proper maintenance of documentation for optimization of research efficiency.
+The chapter concludes with a discussion of the proper maintenance of documentation for the optimization of research efficiency.

 Chapter 4 presents Ian Livingston’s discussion of the potential benefits of post-launch GUR.
 Sources of post-launch data such as live data and benchmark studies are considered.
 The chapter takes an in-depth look at a powerful benchmark study method: RVA, a review analysis method that can be used only after your game has been released.

 In chapter 5, Graham McAllister presents the different maturity levels that GUR can take depending on the studio.
-Given the wide variety of reactions to UX, it is important to understand where one is on that maturity scale.
+Given the wide variety of reactions to UX, it is essential to understand where one is on that maturity scale.
 This understanding has the potential to help developers and user researchers focus on players.

 In chapter 6, Sebastian Long contributes processes for setting up functional lab environments.
 It outlines the process used by play-testing lab Player Research to set up their labs.
 In so doing it provides a range of elements to consider including testing strategies, materials selection, and floor plans.
-Key lessons learned by Player Research along the way are discussed.
+Critical lessons learned by Player Research along the way are discussed.

 SECTION 2: Methods: testing things you play: focuses on the myriad of methods used in GUR.
 From interviews to analytics, GUR professionals have a big toolbox of methods and techniques that are useful in various situations.
 Some of these, like think-aloud testing and observation, are time-honoured, flexible methods that can be picked up an used with little training and applied in a variety of scenarios.
 Others, such as psychophysiological measures, are more specialized and have a narrower focus, but are incredibly powerful for driving particular types of insights.
 This section contains the following chapters: